-- For recoverable amount based on the external valuation obtained, we have: - obtained the valuation report by the independent professional valuer that was relied upon by the management in determining the recoverable amount of the relevant assets; - assessed the independent professional valuer's competency, capabilities, and objectivity by checking the valuers' qualification and registration to the relevant boards; - discussed with the professional valuer the methodology and evaluated the assumptions used in the valuation, taking into account the current market outlook due to the impact of COVID-19; and - Considered whether the relevant disclosures were appropriate in the financial statements.
+- (b) For recoverable amount based on the external valuation obtained, we have: - (i) obtained the valuation report by the independent professional valuer that was relied upon by the management in determining the recoverable amount of the relevant assets; - (ii) assessed the independent professional valuer's competency, capabilities, and objectivity by checking the valuers' qualification and registration to the relevant boards; and - (iii) discussed with the professional valuer the methodology and evaluated the assumptions used in the valuation. - (c) Considered whether the relevant disclosures were appropriate in the financial statements.